souravs17031999/Retinal_blindness_detection_Pytorch/GettingStarted.md

 * Then, uncomment following lines in 'blindness.py'
 ```#from send_sms import *```
 ```#send(value, classes)```
 * Your messaging service should  start and also you now see Message_Id printed on your terminal.

+[Note : You can use sample images in the folder sampleimages which is taken from the original test dataset to test the system]